love481/CPP_PROJECT-Ninja_Warrior/README.md

-# GamesMyProject
+# GameMYProject
-I have made this games during my project submission for c and c++ programming language
+I have made this game during my project submission for c and c++ programming language